offmadisonave/fsj-ex/README.md

 ### Requirements

 You should have NodeJS 10+ installed on your local development machine with wide area network availability.
+You are encouraged to share your entire screen during the exercise and make use of your favorite tools and libraries.

 ### Instructions